Modern Folklore: Gremlins & Road Gators

 Following Disney was the Gremlins movie of course, but I think my favorite pop culture gremlin reference is the Mercy Thompson series by Patricia Briggs.
 In it, Siebold Adelbertsmiter (“Zee”) is an ancient fae, once known as the The Dark Smith of Drontheim aka Loan Maclibuin, a legendary Norwegian smith.
 When forced to register himself with the American government, he declares himself to be a gremlin, because he’s one of the few fae who can work metal.

 A few weeks ago I learned about asphalt lizards.
 It’s apparently a term truckers use for the blown out tire treads that accumulate on Midwestern highways.
-The treads look like the loops of a sea serpent when they land the right way, don’t they?

 I haven’t been able to find a lot of information about this on the internet… just an advertisement about “road gators” sunning themselves on the side of the road.
 I guess that’s the more southeastern term.
 Honestly, the dearth of information makes me even more excited.
 Somehow, it feels more real that I heard it secondhand from someone who overheard truckers talking about these in a truck stop diner.

 I do not think that truckers actually think the treads are monsters, of course.
 The silly stories we make up to explain natural phenomena are not told because we believe them, but because they make good stories.
 They’re a quick shorthand to explain things we don’t have the science or understanding to explain any other way.
 No one thinks those explanations are serious.

 No one honestly thinks that there’s a gremlin in my car or computer when that’s my explanation for why it won’t start.
 It’s just a quick, convenient way to complain with a smile.
 The fact that we do that tells me a lot about our society… and even more about ancient societies.